Ahmad-Hatam/RockPaper/README.md

 Rock Paper Scissors Logic (rps.s): Implements the game logic, including player moves, determining winners, and displaying results.

 Testing:
-You can check the implementation by running the provided run_tests script.
+You can test the implementation by running the provided run_tests script.
 It executes your code against test cases stored in the tests/ directory.
 Each test comprises two files: {testname}.s (main program) and {testname}.ref (expected output).